comethrusws/Sneaker-Webpage/README.md

-# Sneaker Webpage using React JS (Vite)
+#Sneaker Webpage using React JS (Vite)

-This project is a simple webpage showcasing a sneaker built using React JS with Vite.
+This project is a simple webpage I made  showcasing a sneaker built using React JS with Vite.
 It demonstrates the basics of creating a responsive and dynamic webpage for showcasing a product.

 ### Screenshots
 ![Screenshot 1](public/demo.png)